kwasniew/hyperbook/README.md

 Modern frontend development is too complicated:
 * frameworks with 10000k+ LOC, impenetrable to non-core developers
-* tools with huge API surface area
+* libraries with huge API surface area
 * more and more JS "the bad parts" to learn
 * complex tooling to make everything work
 * layers upon layers of abstraction on top of the browser
 * elaborate performance tricks to improve performance
 * code mixing side-effects and application logic
-* testing techniques encouraging monkey patching the language
+* testing techniques with mock imports encouraging untestable code

 ## What is your elevator pitch?